rhoai-mlops/lab-instructions/docs/5-the-data-tracks/2-update-ct-pipeline.md

 1. In your Jupyter Notebook, open up `5-data-versioning/4-data_pipeline_with_dvc_versioning.py` file and run this by clicking ▶️ button.

-    This time, instad of triggering a pipeline, it created a YAML file.
-If you open up folder `5-data-versioning/` , refresh it by hitting Refresh button, you should see `song-properties-etl.yaml`
+    This time, instad of triggering a pipeline, it created a YAML file containing the pipeline spec.
+If are in `5-data-versioning/` and refresh it by hitting Refresh button, you should see `song-properties-etl.yaml`

-    Let's download this file and store locally.
+    Let's download this file locally.

     ![data-pipeline-download.gif](./images/data-pipeline-download.gif)